qthomas612/CompBio_Group3/README.md

   -t , --threads   Number of CPUs to use in computation.
 Defaults to half the number of available CPUs -s , --seqtype   Type of sequences.
 Options are illumina or nanopore.
 The illumina option works for
                    all short reads
-  -r , --trim      Trim adapter sequences using trimmomatic.
-Accpets a string of the adapter to trim -d , --data      input data
+  -d , --data      input data
   -o , --output    directory to write results to
   -l , --readtype   Type of reads.
 Options are 'interlaced forward', 'reverse paired-end', or 'forward paired-end'